 - 1. Do not exceed the motorhome gross vehicle train weight. - 2.
 Do not exceed the maximum front & rear axle loads on the motorhome. - 3.
-Ensure the motorhome front axle load is never less than 40% or more than 70% of the total weight. - Motorhomes with an MTPLM up to 3500kg which have European Type approval can only be fitted with a type approved towbar complying to 94/20/EC or ECE R55. - 5.
+Ensure the motorhome front axle load is never less than 40% or more than 70% of the total weight. - 4.
+Motorhomes with an MTPLM up to 3500kg which have European Type approval can only be fitted with a type approved towbar complying to 94/20/EC or ECE R55. - 5.
 The limit for towing an un-braked trailer is 750kg (based on VIN plate not actual weight), this applies to a towed car. - 6.
 A car dolly with a car with a GVW over 750kg in place is considered as two trailers, these are legal for use for recovery but under the Road Traffic Regulations Act 1984 the combination is limited to 40 mph on motorways and dual carriageways and 20 mph elsewhere.
 A car dolly is not legal for transportation (there is a very specific difference between recovery and transportation.
-Recovery is defined as the removal of a broken down vehicle to a place of safety). - 7.
-The maximum permitted vehicle combination length is 18.75m, however any combination must ensure compliance with the turning circle requirements of Construction and Use regulations 1986 & 97/27/EC.
+Recovery is defined as the removal of a broken down vehicle to a place of safety).